USAJOBS/help-center/how-to/application/status.md

 **In Progress**

 The application has been started, but not completed or submitted yet.
-You should complete the application and submit.
+If the job is still open, you should complete the application and submit.

 **Incomplete**

-The application is not complete.
-The application may not have submitted correctly (likely a technical issue) or you may not have submitted the required documents, such as the DD-214.
+The application is not complete. .
+You may not have completed submitting your application in the application system or you may not have submitted the required documents, such as the DD-214.
+If the job is still open, you can update the application and submit.

 ### Stopped
-The job application did not make it past the 'Reviewed' status and is no longer being considered for employment.
+Your application is no longer being considered for the job or the agency canceled the job.
 Applications with this status will automatically archive three months after the last status update.

 **Canceled**